-Hazards: [Cf. faults and hazards on the previous page.]
-Faults and hazards of organisations & management come about also as the result of "mis-management": Strategic management updates tactical and operational management states.
+Hazards: Hazards of organisations & management come about also as the result of "mis-management":

+Strategic management updates tactical and operational management states.
 Tactical management updates strategic and operational management states.
 Operational management updates strategic and tactical management states.
 That is: these states are not clearly delineated, Etcetera!

-This section on organisation & management is rather terse; in fact it covers a whole, we should think, novel and interesting theory of business organisation & management
+This section on organisation & management is rather terse; in fact it covers a whole, we should think, novel and interesting theory of business organisation & management.